Rajmi105/ros-rplidar-mapping/README.md

  - After the password is changed type in: ```sudo apt install ubuntu-desktop```
  - After the installation is done just reboot the device ```sudo shutdown -r now```
 ## After installing linux
- - Clone this repo and run rosinstaller.sh
+ - Clone this repo
+ - Copy the rosinstall.sh file into your home folder ```cp ros-rplidar-mapping/rosinstall.sh $HOME```
  - The installer will help you install everything needed for the scan
 ## After installing ROS
 Depending on what lidar sensor you have: